da5ch0/da5ch0/README.md

 | [Apple_illusion_of_thinking_rebuttal](https://github.com/da5ch0/Apple_illusion_of_thinking_rebuttal) | dismantling flawed methodology so we can focus on what actually matters |
 | [networking_and_graph-theory_CiV](https://github.com/da5ch0/networking_and_graph-theory_CiV) | graph theory meets Civilization — if it fits too perfectly, you know it's real |
 | [Vampires_VanEck_and_AI](https://github.com/da5ch0/Vampires_VanEck_and_AI) | the actual threat model for AI meeting assistants and leaked data in collaboration channels |
+tons of other shit. sort repos list by "source" for my original stuff
 ---

 <sub>*the library is open. take what you need. fork what you want. teach someone else.*</sub>